salkuadrat/lucifer/README.md

 });
 ```

-Either way, you get one or more `UploadedFile` objects, which will give you information about the uploaded files.
-These are some value you can use.
+Either way, you will get one or more `UploadedFile` objects, containing information about the uploaded files.

+Here are the value you may use.

 - `file.name`: to get the name from input file
 - `file.filename`: to get the filename
 - `file.type`: to get the MIME type of the file
 - `file.data`: to get raw byte data of the uploaded file

-By default, `FormParser` only include the raw bytes data and not save it into any temporary folder.
-You can easily handle this yourself like this.
+By default, `FormParser` will only contains raw bytes data of the file and not save it into any folder.

+You may handle it yourself like so:

 ```dart
 import 'package:path/path.dart' as path;